imliam/Lua-Collections/README.md

 This collection class was heavily inspired by the collection functionality found in the [Laravel Framework](https://laravel.com/docs/master/collections) for PHP, and implements many of the methods from it, although with some changes to functionality to account for how Lua handles data.

+Please note that most collection methods are immutable, meaning they return a modified copy of the original collection.
+However, some methods modify the original collection by design: append *(push)*, forget *(remove)*, insert, pop, prepend, pull, put *(set)*, shift, splice

 ## Features

 - Pure Lua - no C package to worry about!